-Paprika Isn’t Always Paprika In Hungary
+Paprika Isn’t Always 'Paprika' in Hungary

-Paprika Isn’t Always Paprika In Hungary
+Paprika Isn’t Always 'Paprika' in Hungary

-When Hungarians speak of “paprika,” they could be referring either to the whole pods of different members of the capsicum family, or to the spice obtained from them.
 Fresh bell peppers, for example, feature just as largely in many Hungarian dishes as the spice does, and they are equally popular raw.
 And it’s not surprising that they should be so popular; they are available in such a range of colors, shapes, and flavors, that it is impossible to tire of them.
 Read on for a description of all the different types of paprika, including our fav: ram’s horn!

 Stroll across any market and admire the brightly colored, endless variety on display, from the acid-green, hot “pods,” which the stallholders describe as “atom-hot,” to the innocuous-looking but almost lethal yellow “banana chili,” to the countless yellow, green, and bright red sweet peppers.